 Know your rights when you sign a contract at your door.
-Learn about avoiding common door-to-door scams for water heaters, home heating, and other services.
+Learn about how to avoid common door-to-door scams for water heaters, home heating, and other services.

 On this page Skip this page navigation

-Your rights when you sign a contract in your home
+Your rights when signing a contract in your home

-The Consumer Protection Act, 2002 (CPA) gives you rights when you buy something from a salesperson either at your door or in your home that costs more than $50.
+The Consumer Protection Act, 2002 (CPA) gives you rights when you buy something that costs more than $50 from a salesperson, either at your door or in your home.

 As a consumer, you: